 To Learn More Contact

 The Fleming 55 is a well-proven raised pilothouse designed for serious cruising.
 Interior refit in 2010, EU 220v euro spec with full CE Cat A Certification.
 Recent works include just finalized winter works and new antifoul paint, new exhaust system for main engines and genset, bilges detailed.
 Recent survey and oil analysis.
-Yacht is in excellent condition!
+Latest pictures are from 1st April, 2019.

 3090.00 HRS 435.00 HP